This blog post explains the 7 readability tests that Yoast performs on your text via their WordPress plugin.

 But don’t make hitting a 60-70 Flesch score a mandate.
 You know your product.
 You know your audience.
 If you need to use a polysyllabic technical term, use it.
 If you need to write a sentence with multiple clauses to express a complex idea, do it.

 Don’t focus on Flesch scores, in fact.
 Focus on the 6 other readability factors we’ve just reviewed.
 Get those ducks in a row and your Flesch score will likely follow suit.

 Attending to the 7 areas analyzed by Yoast’s readability checks will make your writing more readable to people and higher-ranking to search engines.

-Yoast’s checks aren’t perfect.
+Yoast’s checks aren’t perfect – but they are a big reason why Yoast SEO is one of our 12 best WordPress plugins for SEO.
 They do, however, provide reminders about core concerns of writing for the web.

 7 Tips to Improve Readability and SEO